thrasymache/finitelycomputable-microsites/helloworld-django/README.rst

 HelloWorld-Django
 =================

-This application provides a single endpoint wherever it is mounted.
+This application provides a hello_world endpoint wherever it is mounted using the Django framework.